 Google Now on Tap

-This is one of the features Google focused most on when showcasing its new Android version. and for good reason, it is actually quite awesome.
+This is one of the features Google focused most on when showcasing its new Android version.
 Have you ever been checking out a website reading about… I don’t know, a new Star Wars movie?
 Surely, you want to learn more about it, but it’s a hassle to access a new tab or launch another app just to perform a search.